Education in Haiti

 Preschool: For children aged 3–5

-Primary school: Usually lasts 6 years (ages 6–11)
+Primary school: Usually lasts 6 years from 1st grade through to 6th (ages 6–11)

 Lower secondary: 3–4 years (ages 12–15)